 Weak as we are to those cute purrs, it is no surprise that our kitties own us and not the other way around.

 Your neighbor’s kitty may purr to your own tabby when they meet.
 This is another way of saying “Hello!
 I come in peace.”

-A cat’s purr may also mean that it is hurt – and for old cats, that it is dying.
-It could either mean “Please be relaxed and move on,” as if trying to be strong for its hooman, or it could be a sign of saying “I am harmless and weak, but I am still here.”
+A cat’s purr may also mean that he is hurt, or for very old cats, that she is dying.
+It could either mean “Please be relaxed and move on,” as if he’s trying to be strong for his human, or he could be saying “I may be harmless and weak, but I am still here.”

-On a lighter note, cat researchers observe that some felines purr at their sick or injured kitty companion when they are together.
-They also do this when they do kitty massage (yes, that kneading and purring).
+On a lighter note, cat researchers observe that some felines purr at their sick or injured kitty companions when they are together.
+They also do this when they do kitty massage (yes, all that kneading and purring).